LaunchCodeEducation/lchs/src/chapters/more-flask/logic-in-templates.rst

       The 5th most popular bird name of 2020 was "Chicken".

 These 6 lines of code only produce 4 lines of text on the webpage.
-However, they have the potential to add many more as we expand the list of pet names.
+However, they would add more if we expand the list of pet names.

 Placement Matters
 ^^^^^^^^^^^^^^^^^